labarlab-emorep/build_rawdata/README.md

 Build BIDS rawdata for EmoRep experiment.

-Written for for use on labarserv2.
+Written for for use on the lab server.

 Referencing data collected at the scanner, build a BIDS-organized rawdata with NIfTIs, behavioral events, resting-state task response,